Curb cut: History

-Historically speaking, footpaths were finished at right angles to the street surface with conventional curb treatments.
-The introduction of them to help people pushing prams dates back at least as far as the 1930s in the UK.
+Historically speaking, footpaths were finished at right angles to the street surface with conventional stepped curb treatments.
+Their introduction to help people pushing prams dates back at least as far as the 1930s in the UK.

-Kalamazoo, Michigan installed curb cuts in the 1940s as a pilot project to aid employment of veterans with disabilities.
+Kalamazoo, Michigan installed curb cuts in the 1940s as a pilot project introduced by veteran and lawyer Jack H. Fischer to aid employment of veterans with disabilities.
 A major project in Berkeley, California led by the grassroots Center for Independent Living led to curb cuts up and down Telegraph and Shattuck Avenues creating an extensive path of travel.
-Following this, the value of curb cuts was promoted more strongly and their installment was often made on a voluntary basis by municipal authorities and developers.
+Following this, the value of curb cuts was promoted more strongly and their installation was often made on a voluntary basis by municipal authorities and developers.

 Curb cuts in Western countries have been mandated by legislation such as the Americans with Disabilities Act of 1990 (ADA) in the United States (which requires that curb cuts be present on all sidewalks) or the Disability Discrimination Act 1992 in Australia.
 The legislative requirements in some jurisdictions have been increased from the original requirements in recent times, to the point where existing treatments can now fail to meet the most recent design requirements.

-Supporters of curb cut requirements point to mandatory curb cuts as an example of disability rights legislation that can benefit every user of public spaces, and not just people with disabilities.
+When the ramps are used by a broader population than just the disabled (for whom the curb cut requirement was legislated), this new convenience can be seen as a positive externality, and has become known as the curb cut effect.

 Users and uses

-Curb cuts placed at street intersections allow wheelchair users, toddlers on tricycles etc., to move onto or off of a sidewalk with less difficulty.
-Many curb cuts also feature tactile paving, a pattern of circular bumps that indicate to visually impaired pedestrians that they are about to enter a roadway.
+Curb cuts at intersections allow for people with disabilities such as wheelchair users to move around safely, independently, and with less difficulty.
+Curb cuts typically feature tactile paving, a pattern of circular bumps that indicate to visually impaired pedestrians they are about to enter a roadway.
+Curb cuts also benefit other pedestrians and wheeled forms of transport, such as people with carts or cyclists.

-Curb cuts also benefit pedestrians if they are using a walker or cane or wheelchair, pushing a stroller, a pram or a buggy for babies, pushing or pulling a cart or hand truck, or walking next to a bicycle; as well as anyone riding a bicycle, roller skates, or a skateboard.

-Other curb cuts
+Other applications

 A wider curb cut is also useful for motor vehicles to enter a driveway or parking lot on the other side of a sidewalk.
+In the UK this is commonly referred to as a 'crossover'.

-Smaller curb cuts may be used along streets, parking areas or sidewalks in the manner of a water bar; by redirecting water from traditional drainage ways to stormwater BMPs which allow infiltration, such as a grassed area or rain garden.
+Smaller curb cuts may be used along streets, parking areas or sidewalks in the manner of a water bar, redirecting water from the pavement to stormwater infiltration infrastructure, such as a grassed area or rain garden.